karisan31/instruct-service-finder/README.md

 ```

 ## Tests
-This command line application was creating using test-driven development (TDD) to ensure everything worked as intended.
+This command line application was created using test-driven development (TDD) to ensure everything worked as intended.
 To run the PHPUnit tests yourself, execute the following command:

 ```
 vendor/bin/phpunit tests/service_finder_test.php